 Eating only spinach makes its taste very boring, so the addition of aromatic herbs makes it much tastier.

-The herbs used are primarily dill and green onion but a combination of herbs, such as parsley or kafkalithres and myronia, which are very aromatic, add an amazing taste to Greek spanakopita are used in Greece during autumn/winter, when they grow.
+The herbs used are primarily dill and green onion but a combination of herbs, such as parsley or kafkalithres (Mediterranean Hartwort) and myronia(Chervil) which are very aromatic, add an amazing taste to Greek spanakopita are used in Greece during autumn/winter, when they grow.

-However, if these herbs cannot be found, add more dill and parsley, not coriander (cilantro), or wild fennel fronds but we NEVER add garlic to a spanakopita!
+However, if these herbs cannot be found, add more dill and parsley, not coriander (cilantro), or wild fennel fronds and NEVER add garlic to a spanakopita!
 Some people also add some mint, but personally, I don’t like it in spanakopita.

 Spinach has a lot of water in it, so in order to make spanakopita, all the water must first be removed from the spinach.

 There are two ways to do this: Wash the fresh spinach, removing the stems or any damaged leaves and drain.
 Season with salt and after half an hour squeeze it with your hands to remove all the water.
 Frozen spinach can also be used.
 Thaw the frozen spinach and then squeeze out the water.
 You do not need to add any salt to do this.

 *Alternatively, when fresh spinach is still wet put it in a big pot, without any additional water, and bring to a soft boil for about 5 minutes, mixing regularly until it wilts.
 It will become soft and its volume will be reduced.
 Let it cool and squeeze out the water.

 Instead of using all the ingredients raw, you can sauté the onion and wilt the spinach in the frying pan.
 Make sure to cook it until all the moisture evaporates.

 You can substitute part of the onion with some leek.